Mirantis/k0rdent-demos/README.md

 > Expected completion time ~10 min

+> Note: Currently not working correctly for OpenStack.

 This demo shows how to upgrade an existing cluster through the cluster template system.
 This expects [Demo 1](#demo-1-standalone-cluster-deployment) to be completed or the `aws-test1` cluster already created during the [Demo Setup](#demo-cluster-setup).

 This demo will upgrade the k8s cluster from `v1.31.2+k0s.0` (which is part of the `demo-aws-standalone-cp-0.0.1` template) to `v1.31.3+k0s.0` (which is part of `demo-aws-standalone-cp-0.0.2`)